SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

 1. [Create a role](/docs/manage/users-roles/roles/create-manage-roles#create-a-role).
 1. Under **Search Filter**, select **Advanced filter**.
-1. Select one of the following:
+1. Select one of the following query types.
+You can create only one filter per query type; if you need to create more filters for a query type, you must create new roles for the additional filters and assign all the roles
    * **Log Analytics data filter**.
 Allow access to only the logs that match the defined conditions in log analytics [partition indexes](/docs/manage/partitions-data-tiers/run-search-against-partition/) and [LiveTail](/docs/search/live-tail/).
    * **Audit data filter**.
 Allow access to only the logs that match the defined conditions in Sumo Logic [Audit Indexes](/docs/manage/security/audit-index/) and [LiveTail](/docs/search/live-tail/).
 For example, you could include filters for `sumologic_audit_events`, `sumologic_search_events`, `sumologic_search_usage_per_query`, or `sumologic_system_events`, to name a few.
    * **Security data filter**.
 Allow access to only the logs that match the defined conditions in [Cloud SIEM security indexes](/docs/cse/records-signals-entities-insights/search-cse-records-in-sumo/) and [LiveTail](/docs/search/live-tail/).
 For example, you could include filters for `sumologic_sec_*`.